radical-cybertools/radical.repex.at/docs/source/pages/examples.rst

 ``.mdout`` files generated during the simulation.

-Umbrella exchange (U-REMD) with Alanine Dipeptide
+Umbrella exchange (U-REMD) with alanine dipeptide
 --------------------------------------------------

 For this example we will use alanine dipeptide (Ace-Ala-Nme).